 - Distance field experience placement and supervision:

-- MAT students will be required to obtain a tablet (e.g., iPad) and Swivl technology.
+- MAT students will be required to obtain a tablet (e.g., iPad) and video recording technology.
 The combination of these technologies enables real-time and video classroom observations and evaluations.

 - Participating school districts and teachers will receive nominal compensation ($100 per student teacher and $50 per practicum teacher, respectively).